 This positive declaration, however, should be less frequent than our periodic soul-searching.
-We must avoid the degree of self-satisfaction that can lead to smugness and complacency.
+We must avoid the sense of self-satisfaction that can lead to smugness and complacency.
 Thus Viduy Ma’aser is performed only twice in seven years.

 Despite the importance of this declaration, the Torah sought to impress a measure of modesty.
 Unlike the loud declaration of Bikkurim (first-fruits), Viduy Ma’aser is recited quietly (Sotah 32b).
 Furthermore, we demonstrate our reticence at praising ourselves by delaying the viduy until the very last moment – the end of the last day of the Passover holiday.

 (Adapted from Ein Eyah vol. II, p.
 405)